joshgerdes/jekyll-uno/_drafts/update-your-azure-webapp-to-be-always-on.md

 The downside is that the response to the first request after the web app is unloaded is longer, as the WebApp has to load into memory and present itself, which could lead to a bad user experience.

-To ensure that the Azure App Service Web App is running and always available to respond to incoming HTTP(S) requests, can be set the “Always On” configuration feature to “On“.
+To ensure that the Azure App Service Web App is running and always available to respond to incoming HTTP(S) requests, can be set the "Always On" configuration feature to "On".

 ## Overview

-By setting the “Always On” feature of the App Service Web App to “On”, will ensure that Azure will always keep an instance of the Web App running at all times.
+By setting the "Always On" feature of the App Service Web App to “On”, will ensure that Azure will always keep an instance of the Web App running at all times.
 This way when a user/client hits the Azure Front Door endpoint, the backend Web App will always be ready to respond to that request without timing out.
 This will ensure the application is always available even during times of low usage or inactivity.
 Azure will continuously ping the website to keep the website alive.

-Enabling “Always On” keeps your Apps always loaded, even when there is no traffic.
+Enabling "Always On" keeps your Apps always loaded, even when there is no traffic.
 It’s required for example when using continuous Web Jobs or for Web Jobs that are triggered using a CRON expression, this feature is similar to the IIS idle time-out property.

-Disabling “Always On” makes your Apps unloaded if they are idle for a set period of time.
+Disabling "Always On" makes your Apps unloaded if they are idle for a set period of time.
 This way, the system can conserve resources.
 This is the reason “Always On” is set as disabled by default.

 ## Configure Always On